HenryNg87/BTT-PI-fan-control/README.md

 # Installation :
 Download the fan_control.py from this repos
-Navigate to the file and run: python3 fan_control.py For running without keep terminal try to use screen or nohup, etc sudo apt-get install screen screen
+Navigate to the file and run: python3 fan_control.py For running without keep terminal try to use screen or nohup, etc: sudo apt-get install screen screen
 # Navigate to the python script